BLOG

 Read MoreIs Expert Opinion Letter Accepted by USCIS?

 Yes, expert opinion letters are accepted by USCIS as supporting evidence in many immigration petitions.
 However, they are not automatically decisive.
 USCIS evaluates expert opinion letters based on credibility, methodology, relevance to the petition, and whether the letter directly addresses the eligibility requirements under U.S. immigration law.
-An expert opinion letter can strengthen a case, […]
+An expert opinion letter can strengthen a case, but only […]

 Read MoreCan an RFE Be Denied?